gitlabhq/gitlabhq/doc/raketasks/import.md

 How to use:

 1. Create a new folder inside the git repositories path.
+This will be the name of the new group.

 - For omnibus-gitlab it is located at: `/var/opt/gitlab/git-data/repositories`
 - For manual installations it is usually located at: `/home/git/repositories` or you can see where